Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 June 19, 2023.
 Education Committee

-On June 19, 2023, at a meeting of the Knesset Education, Culture, and Sports Committee, MK Ofer Cassif (Hadash-Ta’al) brought the topic back into the parliamentary room; Ynet reported a sharp exchange between him and Milwidsky.
+On June 19, 2023, at a meeting of the Knesset Education, Culture, and Sports Committee, MK Ofer Cassif (Hadash-Ta’al) raised the allegations involving Milwidsky; Ynet reported a sharp exchange between them.

 The Civil Proceeding and Victim “A”

-Alongside the parliamentary microphone, the civil defamation case continued in Lod District Court: the association was demanding 2.8 million shekels from a former employee.
-In that proceeding, Bnei Baruch tried to defend its version of events while keeping out the woman whose words form the basis of the criminal line.
+While Milwidsky was speaking in the Knesset, the civil defamation case continued in the Lod District Court.
+The association was demanding 2.8 million shekels from a former employee.
+In that proceeding, Bnei Baruch defended its account and opposed hearing from the woman whose statements underpin the criminal allegations.

-The court refused to call victim “A.” Milwidsky spoke publicly about blackmail and political persecution; the civil proceeding remained closed to her testimony.
-That procedural fork is covered in the separate article on the witness who was not called.
+The court refused to call victim “A.” Milwidsky spoke publicly about blackmail and political persecution.
+The civil proceeding never heard her testimony.
+The separate article on the witness who was not called examines that decision.

 Olesya.
 Moscow.
 Blocked Testimony